-In terms of firmness, I thought the Layla felt like a 5.5/10 on the soft side and an 8/10 on the firm side.
+In terms of firmness, the Layla felt like a 5.5/10 on the soft side and an 8/10 on the firm side.
 The Lull was closer to a 7/10, a little bit firmer than average.

-- Back sleeping on the soft side of the Layla, I feel decent support.
+- Back sleeping on the soft side of the Layla, there is decent support.
 My hips sink in a bit, but I feel supported overall.

 - The Layla feels best when I am on my side because of the softness and pressure relief.
 There are 3″ of memory foam on the soft side, so I really sink into the mattress and feel almost no pressure on my shoulders and hips.

-- On my stomach, the mattress is too soft for me.
-I feel my hips sinking into the mattress.
-The firm side offers an alternative, but I do think the Lull should feel better when you are on your stomach.
+- On my stomach, the mattress is too soft for me, and I feel my hips sinking into the mattress.
+The firm side offers an alternative, but the Lull should feel better when people are on their stomach.

-Here’s a look at my experience on the Lull:
+Here’s a look at how it felt to sleep on the Lull in different positions:

 - I feel better support on the Lull when I am on my back.
 The 1.5″ layer of gel memory foam allows my hips to sink in the perfect amount, and the firm transition layer keeps me well supported.

-- On my side, I am feeling some pressure on my shoulders and hips.
+- On my side, I am feeling some pressure on the shoulders and hips.
 Again, that memory foam layer is thin on the Lull, so I am definitely pressing into the transition layer.

-- When I am on my stomach, the transition layer gives me good support.
+- When I am on my stomach, the transition layer gives me good overall support.

 In terms of feel, both mattresses have a memory foam feel, but the thickness of their comfort layers does affect this feel somewhat.
-The thick comfort layer on the Layla allows you to sink in, so you get that classic memory feel.
+The thick comfort layer on the Layla allows people to sink in, so they get that classic memory feel.
 The thinner comfort layer on the Lull gives the mattress more of a balanced foam feel.

 See more of what I thought of Layla’s classic memory foam feel in the video below.